jupyterhub/jupyterhub/docs/source/getting-started.md

 To use JupyterHub, you need a Unix server (typically Linux) running somewhere that is accessible to your team on the network.
-The JupyterHub server can be on an internal network at your organisation, or it can run on the public internet (in which case, take care with `security <getting-started.html#security>`__).
+The JupyterHub server can be on an internal network at your organization, or it can run on the public internet (in which case, take care with [security](getting-started.html#security)).
 Users access JupyterHub in a web browser, by going to the IP address or domain name of the server.